mbsmith93/ChordKeys/README.md

 ## Caveats
 This probably won't play nice with any other application that intercepts keystrokes.
 You can have them both installed, but I can't tell you what will happen if you do something that triggers both applications at the same time.

 The background process may get killed for no apparent reason.
-This has only happened to me once so far.
-Let me know if it happens to you.
+This has only happened to me once so far after weeks of use.
+Let me know if it happens to you and I'll look harder into fixing it.
 In the meantime you can either restart or find and run ChordKeys.exe in the ProgramFiles/ChordKeys directory.

+The chord mappings were based on a standard US-QWERTY keyboard, and may not be ergonomic or make much sense on other layouts.
+If there is demand I will allow for alternate settings that may make more sense on other keyboards.

 ## I want this but I'm running Mac or Linux
 Sorry, I currently only made this for Windows.
 I will probably make a variant for Linux in the future but don't hold your breath.
 If you want a version for Mac I invite you to add one yourself and submit a pull request.